 NATIONAL CASHEW DAY

 The cashew nut is a seed harvested from the cashew tree.
-Northeastern Brazil was the original native home to the cashew tree.
+The tree originated in Northeastern Brazil.
 However, it is now widely grown in tropical climates for its cashew apples and nuts.

-With leaves arranged spirally and a leathery texture, the evergreen cashew tree grows as tall as 32 feet high and often has an irregularly shaped trunk.
-The flowers are small, starting out pale green then turning reddish with each one having five slender, acute petals.
+With leathery leaves arranged spirally, the evergreen cashew tree grows as tall as 32 feet high and often has an irregularly shaped trunk.
+The flowers are small, starting out pale green then turning reddish, with each one having five slender, acute petals.